-- Shut off the engine and remove the key.
-Wait for all moving parts to stop and allow the machine to cool before adjusting, cleaning, storing, or repairing it. - Clean grass and debris from the cutting units, drives, mufflers, cooling screens, and engine to help prevent fires.
+- Park the machine on a level surface; engage the parking brake; shut off the engine; remove the key; and wait for all movement to stop before leaving the machine. - Clean grass and debris from the cutting units, drives, mufflers, cooling screens, and engine to help prevent fires.
 Clean up oil or fuel spills. - Shut off the fuel while storing or transporting the machine. - Disengage the drive to the attachment whenever you are transporting or not using the machine. - Allow the engine to cool before storing the machine in any enclosure. - Maintain and clean the seat belt(s) as necessary. - Never store the machine or fuel container where there is an open flame, spark, or pilot light, such as on a water heater or on other appliances.